huawei-noah/SMARTS/docs/sim/agent.rst

 -  ``-v`` : A version separator, which separates the name and version sections of the locator.
 -  ``X`` : The version of the agent.
 This is required to register an agent.
-The version can be any integer.
+The version can be any positive integer.

 Sections below elaborate on the agent's `interface` and `policy` design.